2014 Northern Mariana Islands general election

-General elections were held in the Northern Mariana Islands on November 4, 2014.
-Voters elected the Governor of the Northern Mariana Islands, the Lieutenant Governor, the Attorney General, the Delegate to the US Congress, the Senate, the House of Representatives, mayors, municipal councils and the Board of Education.
+General elections were held in the Northern Mariana Islands on Tuesday, 4 November 2014.
+The elections coincided with the 2014 United States midterm elections.
+Voters in the Northern Mariana Islands voted for the governor of the Northern Mariana Islands, the non-voting delegate to the United States House of Representatives, attorney general, 6 seats in the Northern Mariana Islands Senate, all twenty seats in the Northern Mariana Islands House of Representatives, 4 mayors, seats for the municipal council, and seats for the board of education.
 Additionally, a referendum involving changes to the constitution was held.